 Build a cash reserve

-You can only build a cash reserve while things are going well.
+You can only build an emergency fund while things are going well.
 This is why it’s important to generate your cash flow forecasts sooner rather than later.
 Based on those estimates, you can develop a plan to allocate some of your profits into a reserve account to be used for cash flow emergencies.

 One common complaint about building a cash reserve is that it can slow down growth because you are setting aside funds that could otherwise be invested in the business.
 This is a common dilemma for young companies who are still growing quickly.